STATUS: OPEN

 - Professional Development: refers to conference attendance, staff training, travel costs etc.

 - Capital: refers to the purchase of substantial investment in long-term assets.
-For example, this can include purchasing equipment, computer technology, land, building upgrades, furniture fixtures etc. that is >20% of total funding requested.
+For example, this can include purchasing a building, land, building upgrades, vehicles, machinery, furniture, fixtures, etc.

 - In-kind: refers to goods, services and transactions not involving money.
-For example, volunteer hours are an in-kind contribution.
+For example, volunteer hours or the use of a meeting room are considered an in-kind contribution

 Apply